 Interestingly, Jeff Besoz leadership style was helped through the reading of books.
 One such book is Built to Last: Successful Habits of Visionary Companies” by Jim Collins.
 This is a management focused book and explains how companies succeed through building environments where “employees who embrace the central mission flourish.”

 Another book he read is by Clayton Christensen: The Innovator’s Dilemma.
 Christensen argues in his book that companies improve by embracing disruptive innovation, which is akin to the approach that Jeff Besoz has adopted in his famous quote:

 Jeff Bezos “Entrepreneurs must be willing to be misunderstood for long periods of time.”

 One of the most famous innovations that was borne out from Amazon is the Kindle.
 It is argued that Christensen’s book influenced this creation.
-Entrepreneurs are afraid to disrupt using technology for fear of alienating customers.
+Many entrepreneurs are afraid to disrupt using technology for fear of alienating customers.
 Whereas Jeff Besoz leadership style follows Christensen’s argument that by ignoring potential disruption can be even more costly.